alme197112/asd-and-Rizzo.github.io/OpenBookmark.md

 **Aspect descriptions**

-E.g. if I want to tag shop with what it is about and a describe my feedback about it.
+I want to tag shop with what it is about and a describe my feedback about it.
 I want to fields different for these.

+E.g. I have default description text and tag `shop`, but when I add tag "feedback" I got eat antother entry text box.

 **Partial mark**